cakenggt/slice-of-life/readme.md

 * All empty blocks will be made into air.
 * `Type`: `solid` means solid, anything else means it is a non-solid block.
 * `Specular`: `rough` means not goal, anything else means it is a goal block.
-* Export as Link, then paste into `map.troxelLink` as a string
+* Export as Link, make sure `resize to bounding box` is unchecked,then paste into `map.troxelLink` as a string

 ![alt text](images/troxelExample.png)
 x and z 0, 0 is the outlined block in the back right corner. x increases to the left, z increases to the right